NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Winder's Ring.md

 * * *

-**Effect** The _winder's ring_ transforms into a [[Bestiary 3/Clockwork Spy|Clockwork Spy]] that doesn't require winding and obeys your spoken commands for up to 1 hour.
+**Effect** The _winder's ring_ transforms into a [[Clockwork Spy 1|Clockwork Spy 1]] that doesn't require winding and obeys your spoken commands for up to 1 hour.
 In this form, the _winder's ring_ has the minion trait.
 You can use this action again to return the clockwork spy to _winder's ring_ form as long as you're adjacent to the clockwork spy.
 If the clockwork spy is slain, it reverts to its ring shape, and the _winder's ring_ can't be activated again until 1 week has passed.

 *Source: Pathfinder #179: Cradle of Quartz*
 *OGL*